CtrlK

 Actionability

 Provides fully executable code examples for SQL warehouse connections, backend toggle patterns, and Pydantic models.
 The framework selection table includes exact app.yaml commands.
-The checklist, common issues table, and concrete file structure are all immediately actionable.
+The checklist, common issues table, and concrete code snippets make this highly actionable and copy-paste ready.

 3 / 3